-- 6. An arbitration agreement that fails to comply with section 1295 is automatically unenforceable.
-(Rosenfield v.
-Superior Court (1983) 143 Cal.App.3d 198, 200.) - 7.
-The substantial compliance doctrine applies.
+6. An arbitration agreement that fails to comply with section 1295 is automatically unenforceable.

+Rosenfield, supra, 143 Cal.App.3d at p.
+200.

+7. The substantial compliance doctrine applies.

 "Where there is compliance as to all matters of substance[,] technical deviations are not to be given the stature of noncompliance.
 [Citation.]
 Substance prevails over form."
-(Baker v.
-Italian Maple Holdings, LLC (2017) 13 Cal.App.5th 1152, 1167, internal quotation marks omitted.) "[I]t could be inequitable to deny effect to an arbitration provision because of an omission of an immaterial word or punctuation mark, or a slight variance in wording, if made inadvertently and without an intention to distract from the objectives of the statutory requirements."
-(Id. at pp. 1167-1168.)
+(Baker, supra, 13 Cal.App.5th at p.
+1167, internal quotation marks omitted; see Manning v.
+S&F Management Co.
+LLC (July 16, 2018, B282385) 2018 WL 3424327, at p. \4 [nonpub. opn.] ["We agree the arbitration agreement was not 'contained' in the admission agreement but rather in a separate document devoted entirely to arbitration.
+Nevertheless, . . . there was substantial compliance with Code of Civil Procedure section 1295's mandatory placement of the arbitration clause in the first provision of the admission agreement.
+The arbitration agreement itself has, as its first provision, the language required under section 1295, subdivision (a)."
+(Fn. omitted)].) "[I]t could be inequitable to deny effect to an arbitration provision because of an omission of an immaterial word or punctuation mark, or a slight variance in wording, if made inadvertently and without an intention to distract from the objectives of the statutory requirements."
+(Baker, at pp. 1167-1168.)
 "The discrepancies identified by Plaintiffs are trivial . . . , and in no way undermine the fact that the agreements adequately emphasize-and reiterate, as required, in red, bold, capitalized print just above the signature lines-that the patient is waiving the right to a jury trial."
 (Id. at p.
+1168.)

-1168.) - 8.
-An arbitration agreement that complies with section 1295 is not automatically enforceable.
-Consent to arbitrate must be knowing and voluntary. "[W]e interpret [section 1295] as describing the effect of an [arbitration] agreement if one is found.
+8. An arbitration agreement that complies with section 1295 is not automatically enforceable.
+Consent to arbitrate must be knowing and voluntary.

+"[W]e interpret [section 1295] as describing the effect of an [arbitration] agreement if one is found.
 However, no agreement exists unless the parties signing the document act voluntarily and are aware of the nature of the document and have turned their attention to its provisions or reasonably should have turned their attention to its provisions."
-(Ramirez v.
-Superior Court (1980) 103 Cal.App.3d 746, 756, fn.
-3, original emphasis; see Rodriguez v.
-Superior Court (2009) 176 Cal.App.4th 1461, 1468; Coon v.
-Nicola (1993) 17 Cal.App.4th 1225, 1233-1234; see also Engalla v.
-Permanente Medical Group (1997) 15 Cal.4th 951, 973-981 [arbitration agreement rescindable if fraudulently induced].)
+(Ramirez, supra, 103 Cal.App.3d at p.
+756, fn.
+3, original emphasis; see Rodriguez, supra, 176 Cal.App.4th at p.
+1468; Coon, supra, 17 Cal.App.4th at pp. 1233-1234; see also Engalla v.
+Permanente Medical Group, Inc. (1997) 15 Cal.4th 951, 973-981 [arbitration agreement rescindable if fraudulently induced]; Swain v.
+LaserAway Medical Group, Inc. (2020) 57 Cal.App.5th 59, 75 ["Because section 1295, subdivision (e), is an exception to an otherwise applicable unconscionability defense, . . . the party relying on the exception[] has the burden to show it applies"].)

 A section 1295 arbitration agreement is not adhesive, so "the general rule, that one who signs an agreement cannot avoid its terms on the ground that he failed to read it, is applicable."
-(Bolanos v.
-Khalatian (1991) 231 Cal.App.3d 1586, 1590 [arbitration agreement enforced even though patient alleged she had limited ability to read, signed several documents at once, and received no explanation of the arbitration agreement]; see Coon v.
-Nicola, supra, 17 Cal.App.4th at p.
-1239; Michaelis v.
-Schori (1993) 20 Cal.App.4th 133, 138-139, fn.
-4; Baker v.
-Italian Maple Holdings, LLC (2017) 13 Cal.App.5th 1152, 1162, fn.
-6.)
+(Bolanos, supra, 231 Cal.App.3d at p.
+1590 [arbitration agreement enforced even though patient alleged she had limited ability to read, signed several documents at once, and received no explanation of the arbitration agreement]; see Baker, supra, 13 Cal.App.5th at p.
+1162, fn.
+6; Michaelis, supra, 20 Cal.App.4th at pp. 138-139, fn.
+4; Coon, supra, 17 Cal.App.4th at p.
+1239; see also Caballero v.
+Premier Care Simi Valley LLC (2021) 69 Cal.App.5th 512, 518-519 [claim that signer could not read English insufficient to invalidate arbitration agreement without evidence of fraud or that he alerted the defendants that he could not speak English, which would have shifted the burden to the defendants to explain the agreement].)